Canop/csv2svg/README.md

 * [ ] float y values
 * [ ] disjoint scales
 * [ ] Windows compatibility (if somebody really wants it)

-The goal of this project is **not** to build a do-it-all grapher nor a graph library.

 I might incorporate features you'd like to have, or fix the problems you encounter, provided you tell me about them on Miaou.